camilne/toy-compiler/README.md

 ```
 cmake .. -Dtests=ON && make
 ```
-Then, run the *compiler_tests* executable to run unit tests.
+Then, run the generated *compiler_tests* executable to run unit tests.

 Documentation
 -------------